-Utilizing the RISC Internal Representation, the RISC framework also includes tools for the analysis and transformation of SystemC models.
-As of Release V0.5.0, the RISC visual tool [40] is available which enables the user to visualize the SystemC module hierarchy.
-As an example, Figure 9 shows the module visualization of a Canny edge detector application.
+Utilizing the RISC Internal Representation, the RISC framework can aid the designer in the analysis of SystemC models.
+As of version 0.5.0, the RISC visual tool [44] is available which enables the user to visualize the SystemC module hierarchy and connectivity.
+As an example, Figure 12 shows the module visualization of a Canny edge detector application.

-Figure 9: Module hierarchy visualization of a SystemC model of a Canny edge detector.
+Figure 12: Module hierarchy visualization of a SystemC model of a Canny edge detector.